 Every day, so many things that happen around the world make me angry when I look at them with lenses colored by the climate change chaos unfolding everywhere around us.
 And I am especially angry because I know we can solve the climate change crisis if we were only trying.

-Each week, I will share with you a few topics that struck me and that I was very angry about – and this will generally have to do with climate change, solar or wind power, plastic pollution, environmental degradation, wildlife, the oceans and other related topics.
+Periodically, I will share with you a few topics that struck me and that I was very angry about – and this will generally have to do with climate change, energy, solar or wind power, plastic pollution, environmental degradation, wildlife, nature and forests, the oceans and other related topics.